 Definitions

+‘Biodiversity Unit Types – are ‘Area Habitats’, ‘Linear Hedgerow Habitat’ and ‘Linear Rivers and Stream Habitat’.

 ‘Biodiversity Metric’ – a tool developed by Natural England/DEFRA to be used for measuring biodiversity on development sites or changes in land use, which fall within the major planning application threshold.

 ‘Small Sites Metric’ – a tool developed by Natural England/DEFRA to be used for measuring biodiversity on development sites that are defined as sites where both of the following criteria are met: